nicfv/Me/www/posts/2026-04-17-pogo-addict.md

 I walked about 1.5 miles (the usual) all while playing PoGo, which I think was around 45 minutes.
 I completed 3 routes, defeated an evil Team Rocket grunt, took over a gym, and caught dozens of Pokemon.
 And the walk felt like a breeze.
 I sat down on my chair outside and begin to flip through the huge haul of Pokemon and items that I came home with, sorting them out and clearing up unnecessary items from my inventory.

 It was about 15 minutes, or maybe even 30 before I went back inside.
 The weather was nice and sunny, but not too warm, so it was perfect to sit outside.
 But when I came back in ultimately for an afternoon snack, I didn't realize how much time had passed.
-That moment kind of "reset" my brain and I realized how much time I spent on all the "overhead" tasks (like clearing up inventory) in PoGo rather than enjoying my walk.
+That moment kind of "reset" my brain and I realized how long I spent on all the "overhead" tasks (like clearing up inventory) in PoGo rather than enjoying my walk.
 In fact, I didn't really look up from my phone much during my walk either.

 As I sat down at my desk to write, I went through the settings in my phone.
 It tracks some statistics for all the apps I have, so I know how much time I've spent on the app, how much battery it used, and more.
 So, let's start with the time spent on the app.